BenjiDayan/spanningtrees/README.md

 [text_generation_beam_search.ipynb](text_generation_beam_search.ipynb) for a similar thing but instead using FSA enforced constraints.

-## Minimum Spanning Tree
+## Maximum Spanning Tree
-We use the MST algorithm from Zmigrod: here's their description
+We use the MST algorithm from Zmigrod: spanningtrees package forked from [https://github.com/rycolab/spanningtrees]

 ## Installation / Requirements
 Most of the .ipynb have built in `!pip install ...` blocks, and are suitable for running locally or e.g. on google colab.